Darrion Caldwell

-Darrion Caldwell (born December 19, 1987) is an American mixed martial artist and graduated collegiate wrestler, who currently competes in the bantamweight division of Bellator MMA, where he is the former Bellator Bantamweight World Champion.
+Darrion Caldwell (born December 19, 1987) is an American retired mixed martial artist and graduated collegiate wrestler, who competed in the bantamweight division.
+He formerly competed in Bellator MMA, where he is the former Bellator Bantamweight World Champion.
 A professional since 2012, he has also competed for Legacy FC.
 As a folkstyle wrestler, Caldwell was the 2009 NCAA Division I National Champion, and a two-time All-American at 149 pounds out of the North Carolina State University.
 He was also a four-time ACC Conference champion.

 Wrestling career

 High school

 Born and raised in Rahway, New Jersey, Caldwell was an outstanding athlete, lettering in wrestling, football, and baseball at Rahway High School.
 He was a two-time All-Region football player, but had his most success on the wrestling mats, as he had a record of 148-4 (three losses came as a freshman), and compiled three NJSIAA championships.

 University

 Caldwell continued wrestling at North Carolina State University.